top of page

 • Parent training language and speech stimulation techniques.

-These groups run depending on client interest and time of year.
+These groups run at the clinic depending on client interest and time of year.
 Clients are chosen to take part in the groups if their goals are relevant to the group.

 Therapy Assistants